-ELKHART, Ind.
-An Elkhart woman convicted of murder is free from prison after serving close to eight years for the crime.
-Today she was released after a review of the evidence in August releaved there was no evidence she was ever at the crime scene.
+ELKHART, Ind. -- An Elkhart woman convicted of murder is free from prison after serving close to eight years for the crime.
+Today she was released after a review of the evidence in August revealed there was no evidence she was ever at the crime scene.

 Lana Canen, 53, was convicted of killing 94-year-old Helen Sailor at the Waterfall high rise apartments on Thanksgiving of 2002.